Raychatronics09/MeXE402_Midterm_Almonte-RayIvanC.--Blasco-TreatySherrizahL./README.md

   + y_test: This is the actual target values from the testing set.
   + y_pred: This is the predicted target values from the model.

-**The code calculates the adjusted R-squared score, which is a more accurate measure of model performance when dealing with multiple features.**
+**Figure 1.17: Calculates the adjusted R-squared score, which is a more accurate measure of model performance when dealing with multiple features.**

  ![image](https://github.com/user-attachments/assets/cd3c6ef3-60ce-4706-aff1-c2695949d03b)